 Although there are no people to keep him company, there are “skunks.”
-These creatures are unsavoury to most, but in this moment they are related to the speaker in location and motivation.
+These creatures are unsavory to most, but at this moment they are related to the speaker in location and motivation.
 They are both moving around at night.
 The speaker is seeking connection and the skunks, “a bite to eat.”

 He goes on to describe how the skunks move through the city at night.
 They pad up “Main Street” showing off their,

 white stripes, moonstruck eyes’ red fire